dmolony/dm3270/README.md

 # dm3270
 #### Installation
-* Download dm3270.jar from the [release page](https://github.com/dmolony/dm3270/releases).
+* Download dm3270.jar from the [releases](https://github.com/dmolony/dm3270/releases) page.
 * Install the latest version of the [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (Java 8 is the minimum required).
 * Double-click the jar file, or enter 'java -jar dm3270.jar' in the terminal.